 E.g., Mr. Jaggers's room was lighted by a skylight only and was a most dismal place; the skylight, eccentrically patched like a broken head . . . there were some odd objects that I should not have expected to see--such as an old rusty pistol, a sword in a scabbard, several strange-looking boxes and packages, and two dreadful casts on a shelf, of faces peculiarly swollen, and twitchy about the nose.

 This is an excerpt from Charles Dickens’s Great Expectations wherein Pip is describing Mr. Jaggers’ room and reading this.
 We can almost visualize and get a sense of what it would look like.

 Now, here’s an interesting one - onomatopoeia refers to sound words that are spelled the way their sounds sound.
 They let the reader hear the sound being written about, engrossing them in the situation or world created in the writing.
 It’s a simple yet powerful way to emphasize a sound.

 These lines from Shakespeare’s The Tempest use onomatopoeia to emphasize on the dogs barking, making us visualize sounds.

-Don’t get overwhelmed by the number of literary devices and be pressurized to memorize them or even use all of them in your college essays for that matter.
+Please don’t get overwhelmed by the number of literary devices and be pressured to memorize them or even use all of them in your college essays, for that matter.

 While there is no rule for the number of literary devices you can use, what’s important is to maintain a healthy balance and use this tool sparingly.
-You need to use literary devices in places wherein they can truly add value, enhance your description and engage readers.
+It would be best to use literary devices that can genuinely add value, enhance your description and engage readers.

 If you need help writing an interesting essay for college or want your essay to be polished further, we at Writers Per Hour can help.

-Our team of writers are experts who exactly know where and how to use literary devices in college essays.
-When you work with us, you can be sure to receive superior quality essays that are 100% original and custom-written to meet your needs.
-So, contact us today and let us come to your rescue!
+Our professional team of essay writers knows precisely where and how to use literary devices in college essays.
+You can receive superior-quality, 100% original, custom-written essays to meet your needs when you work with us.
+So, contact us today, and let us come to your rescue!